 - Get started well on the spectacular coastal route

-It can be a challenge to walk all the way across Spain to Santiago in Galicia, and many choose a shorter trip.
-A great experience in itself - and perhaps the start of more journeys walking in the footsteps of the ancient pilgrims?
+It can be a challenge to walk the entire Camino across Spain to Santiago in Galicia, and many choose a shorter journey.
+In itself, a full-fledged experience and often the start of several trips.

 CAMINO MAP